luisfantozzialvarez/luisfantozzialvarez.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Doctoral candidate in Statistics at the University of São Paulo.
 My research interests lie mainly in the field of Econometrics.
-I have a MSc degree in Economics from the São Paulo School of Economics, FGV.
+Prior to my doctoral studies, I obtained a MSc degree in Economics from the São Paulo School of Economics (FGV).